Shivanandkkhh/checkout-UI-extension/README.md

 This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) that includes no app home UI.
 It contains the basics for building a Shopify app that uses only app extensions.

+This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) that includes no app home UI.
+It contains the basics for building a Shopify app that uses only app extensions.

 **If you plan for your app to load its own page in the Shopify Admin, then you'll want to choose one of our other templates.**

 Whether you choose to use this template or another one, you can use your preferred package manager and the Shopify CLI with [these steps](#installing-the-template).